pearsonca/scala-commsim/index.md

-This approach acknowledges the lessons of traditional equation-based models (the primary approach of physical and natural sciences), while also embracing ideas from software engineering that are a more appropriate perspective for this kind of modeling.
+This approach acknowledges the lessons of traditional equation-based models (the primary approach of physical and natural sciences), while also embracing ideas from software engineering that are a more appropriate perspective for agent-based modeling.

 * * *